Une30/App-Annie-Crawler/README.md

-# App-Annie-BillBoard
+# App-Annie-Crawler

-A java tool to get google play billBoard of http://www.appannie.com/
+A java tool to get app list of http://www.appannie.com/

 Usage:
 ```java